Job descriptions and job specifications are two similar tools, which are often used interchangeably, but there is a subtle difference between them.

 Definitions of a job description and a job specification

-Job description is a document which states an overview of the duties, responsibilities and functions of a specific job in an organisation.
+A job description is a document that states an overview of the duties, responsibilities, and functions of a specific job in an organisation.

 Differences between a job description and a job specification

-Job specification statement helps the management to take decisions regarding promotion, bonus, internal transfers and salary increase.
+A job specification statement helps the management to make decisions regarding promotion, bonuses, internal transfers, and salary increases.